 View the full EIC list

-This document shows all the codes issued by us and older ones issued by National Grid.
+This document shows all the codes issued by us and older ones issued by National Gas Transmission.

-- Codes beginning ‘48’ were issued by National Grid.
+- Codes beginning ‘48’ were issued by National Gas Transmission.

 - Codes beginning ‘55’ are issued by us.